leonstafford/codeswag/README.md

  decent walking distances with me.

 My coding setup has always been minimal, which also gives it the benefit of portability.
-It's been just Vim, tmux, with just a few lies of [notfiles](https://github.com/leonstafford/notfiles).
+It's been just Vim, tmux and git, with just a few lies of [notfiles](https://github.com/leonstafford/notfiles).
 That covers me for all the PHP, JavaScript and shell scripting I do, with dependency managers pulling in most code/libraries from each project's git repos.